Andrea Rezendes

 Speech-Language Pathologist

-I then worked as a speech-language pathologist in a rehabilitation center with preschool and early school-aged children (ages 4 to 8).
-This experience helped me develop my skills in working with children with developmental language disorder (DLD) and/or speech sound disorders (SSD).
+I then worked in a rehabilitation center with children aged 4 to 8, developing my skills with children presenting developmental language disorder (DLD) or speech sound disorders (SSD).

-I specialize in working with preschool and school-aged children who present with language difficulties, oral and/or written language disorders, as well as speech sound disorders (SSD).
+Today, I specialize in working with preschool and school-aged children with oral or written language difficulties, as well as speech sound disorders (in French).

 Hafsa Bouâbid